aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 };
 ```

-Alternation options is needed to be tested at each character, making execution slower.
+Alternation options are needed to be tested at each character, making execution slower.

 ```js
 String.prototype.trim = function () {